 “If you don’t love your characters who else will?”TERESA DENYS (JACQUI BIANCHI) 1947-1987/88

 Teresa Denys only published two books in her lifetime.
-However, it happens that both of them, The Silver Devil and The Flesh and the Devil, are bodice ripper masterpieces.
-The sweeping epics feature cruel heroes unmatched in their obsessive devotions for their heroines.
+However, it happens that both of them, The Silver Devil and The Flesh and the Devil, are bodice-ripper masterpieces.
+The sweeping epics feature cruel heroes unmatched in their obsessive devotions to their heroines.

 Teresa Denys, aka Jacqui Bianchi

 “Luxuriate; romantic fiction is life with texture added.”TERESA DENYS (JACQUI BIANCHI)

 She was born on April 29, 1947, in London, England, to Joseph George (Bianchi), a police officer, and Majorie nee Bird.
 Bianchi attended secondary school in London.

 As far as her politics went, she was moderate, a Tory with liberal tendencies.

 Since childhood, Bianchi was always inclined to be around books.
 So it was no surprise that her first job was in London’s Newham Public Library Service as a librarian from 1965 to 1969.

 Later, she worked as an insurance clerk for a few years.
 Then she found a job as a secretary for Winn-Industries, Ltd, before focusing on writing full-time in 1974.

 Bianchi had a sense of whimsy, taking her pen name from the fey Captain Terri Dennis from the British romp, Privates of Parade, a play and film about gay soldiers attempting to perform a drag queen revue.